-Polymarket traders currently assign a 8.4% probability to "Will a hurricane make landfall in the US by May 31?".
+Market participants currently imply a 2.7% probability for "Will a hurricane make landfall in the US by May 31?".

-Liquidity conviction is currently classified as low, with approximately $1,484 in 24-hour trading activity.
+Liquidity is low, supported by $933 in recent trading activity.

 Current Market Pricing